BeetleFunk/siskin/README.md

 ## Testing
 Automated testing is accomplished with a suite of integration tests that execute scripts on the interpreter and confirm that program output matches expected patterns.

 There are separate tests for each interpreter variant as well as tests for the garbage collection subsystem of the bytecode virtual machine.
 All integration tests are located in the `tests` directory.
-These test suite covers basic language features, runtime error reporting, and more complex scenarios such as deeply nested function variable captures (upvalues).
+The test suite covers basic language features, runtime error reporting, and more complex scenarios such as deeply nested function variable captures (upvalues).

-Use `cargo test` to run the entire test suite.
+Use `cargo test` to run all of the tests.

 ## Code Formatting
 Code formatting uses Rustfmt and is configured in `rustfmt.toml`.